veganpolice/RAD/README.md

 **RAD** is an acronym of **R**achel, **A**aron and **D**avid

 ## Description
-For our Midterm Group Project, we've chosen to go with the Food Pick-up Ordering option.
-RAD is a smoothie pick-up mobile first full stack application.
+RAD Smoothies was built for a midterm full-stack group project.
+We chose to build a food pick-up ordering interface for a smoothie shop.
+RAD Smoothies is mobile-first in its design.
 Thirsty clients can visit our smoothie store and place an order.
-Using Twilio's API, customers will receive an SMS notification confirming their order and also a notification when their order is ready.
+RAD smoothies communicates with [Twilio](https://www.twilio.com/)'s REST API.
+Our customers interact with the web app, whereas the restaurant interface strictly through SMS.

+We built a chatbot around researched user stories and prototyped user and restaurant interactions using SMS as an interface (a tech both end-users have).
+Our chatbot is built to communicate with RAD Smoothie's POST routes in order to retrieve order data from a psql database and serve them back to [Twilio](https://www.twilio.com/)’s REST API. tl;dr it is returning some feedback to the user and restaurant based on parsed JSON data.

 ## Tech Stack:
 - Node